rust-lang/rfcs/text/0000-binary-ops-specialization.md

 Other types do not have an underlying borrowable type indicating their data domain, but they still need binary operators to apply across some family of types.
 Examples from the standard library are `IpAddr`, `Ipv4Addr`, and `Ipv6Addr`.
-These types can have their operator trait impls defined in the old school non-generic way.
+These types can have their plain old operator trait impls defined just like they do now.

 ## Overload resolution
 [overload-resolution]: #overload-resolution

-When picking the implementation for an operator backed by the proverbial traits `Op` and `Op2`, the compiler will consider the available trait implementations in the following order:
+When picking the implementation for an operator overloaded by the notional traits `Op` and `DefaultOp`, the compiler will consider the available implementations for `Op` first, before falling back to `DefaultOp`.

-1. Fully specialized impls of `Op2`;
-2. Fully specialized impls of `Op`;
-3. Default impls of `Op2`;
-4. Default impls of `Op`.

-## Path for future migration
-[path-for-future-migration]: #path-for-future-migration

-The Rust 1.0 binary operator traits can(?) be deprecated after the new traits are introduced.
-In the future backward-incompatible Rust 2.0, the new traits will lose their `2` name suffix and replace the old school operator traits.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The proposed system allows legacy Rust 1.0 operator trait implementations to coexist with the new blanket implementations in a backward-compatible way.
+The proposed system allows the existing operator trait implementations to coexist with the newly introduced generic default overload trait implementations in a complementary and backward compatible way.
-Systematic application of the [default impl rule][default-blanket-implementation-rule] can provide any-to-any operand type compatibility for all types sharing a particular `Borrow` bound, without necessity for any two crates defining these types to be in a direct dependency relationship.
+Systematic application of the [default impl rule][default-implementation-rule] can provide any-to-any operand type compatibility for all types sharing a particular `Borrow` bound, without necessity for any two crates defining these types to be in a direct dependency relationship.

-Specialized implementations of new style traits can be defined when practical, within the `Borrow` bound of the default implementation.
-Crates can also choose to provide default (or even fully specialized blanket) impls of the legacy traits, but new-style impls should be preferred in new APIs.
+Specialized implementations of the default overload traits can be defined when practical, within the `Borrow` bound of the default implementation.

-The interleaved, specialized-first overload resolution rule is designed to prevent "spooky action at a distance" where e.g. adding a blanket impl of `Add2` for type `A` defined in one crate could shadow an existing `impl Add<B> for A` in another crate that defines `B`.
-The situation where non-generic impls of `Add` and `Add2`, defined in different crates, could apply to the same pair of types, is impossible due to acyclicity of crate dependencies and the orphan rule.
+Crate authors are also free to provide new impls of the plain old overload traits, which override the generic impls of the default overload traits for purposes of operator overloading, or apply outside of the type families circumscribed by the default overload trait impls.

 # Drawbacks
 [drawbacks]: #drawbacks

-The second-generation traits add complexity, especially to operator overload resolution.
-It's likely that both new and old school trait impls will have to be provided side by side, which increases the possibility of implementation errors.
+The fallback overload traits add complexity, especially to operator overload resolution.
+It's likely that implementations for both default and plain old operator traits will have to be provided side by side to support older versions of the compiler, which increases the possibility of implementation errors.
 This takes further the precedent set by the [specialization RFC][rfc1210] that multiple different implementations may be considered to fit one use.

-`Borrow<T>` may prove too inflexible a bound for some interoperable type families.
-It's a challenge, though, to come up with an example in existing designs that goes beyond a few closely knit types.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-The proposed [rule][default-blanket-implementation-rule] of defining operator impls slashes the combinatorial explosion of mostly tedious operator trait implementations seen today, leaving reasonable flexibility in which operand type pairs are allowed (with `Borrow` as the guiding force).
+The proposed [rule][default-implementation-rule] of defining generic operator impls slashes the quadratic explosion of mostly tedious non-generic operator trait implementations that takes place today.

-Addition of second-generation traits on top of the existing system provides a backward-compatible migration path for the Rust 1.x timeframe.

-If opt-in feature gates were possible in the stable channel, the new default impls could be defined for the Rust 1.0 traits and hidden behind a feature gate.
-It's unclear to the author if this could work without the need for all crates in the dependency graph to be compatible with the feature.
+The crate authors are free to define non-generic impls of plain old operator traits as they see fit, including outside of the `Borrow` type family of the default generic impl.

+Previous revisions of this RFC envisioned the new traits as replacements for the Rust 1.0 operator traits, which would be soft-deprecated.
+This limited the space for any new custom overload impls to specializations of the `Borrow` bound of the default generic impl, and complicated the rules for overload resolution in order to avoid "spooky action at a distance", when adding generic impls of new style operator traits could shadow old style concrete impls defined in a different crate.

 # Prior art
 [prior-art]: #prior-art

-Labeling second-generation APIs with suffix `2` to allow coexistence with the legacy APIs is common.

-The circumstances that led to the design seem unique to Rust.
+The language evolution that led to this design seems unique to Rust.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-Is it feasible to implement overload resolution in the compiler as proposed?
+None.

 [rfc1210]: ./1210-impl-specialization.md
 [issue55319]: https://github.com/rust-lang/rust/issues/55319